jp43/DockBox/README.md

 * Mandatory arguments

-    * -l INPUT_FILE_L: *.mol2* file containing the coordinates of the ligand (only one structure allowed)
+    * -l INPUT_FILE_L: **.mol2** file containing the coordinates of the ligand (only one structure allowed)

-    * -r INPUT_FILE_R: *.pdb* file containing the receptor coordinates (only one structure allowed)
+    * -r INPUT_FILE_R: **.pdb** file containing the receptor coordinates (only one structure allowed)

-    * -f CONFIG_FILE: *.ini* config file containing docking parameters (see the section *preparing the configuration file for rundock* to know more about the preparation of the config file)
+    * -f CONFIG_FILE: **.ini** configuration file containing the docking parameters (see the section **preparing the rundock configuration file**)

 * Optional arguments

-    Preferably do not use flags other than -l, -r and -f
+    Preferably do not use any flags other than -l, -r and -f

-Thus, a typical use of *rundock* is done through the following command:
+Thus, a typical use of **rundock** is done through the following command:

     rundock -f config.ini -r receptor.pdb -l ligand.mol2

 runanlz
 -------

-runanlz is used to anlyze the docking poses obtained with the rundock command.
-A consensus strategy is performed through clustering analysis, analysis of the scores obtained during the rescoring phase.
+runanlz is used to analyze the output docking poses obtained after running **rundock**.
+A consensus strategy is carried out from clustering analysis, analysis of the scores obtained during the rescoring phase of **rundock**.
 When typing "runanlz -h" on the command line, the following help message will pop up:

     usage: runanlz [-h] [-w DIRS [DIRS ...]] [-rmsd RMSD] [-instances INSTANCES [INSTANCES ...]] [-np NP]